jtarrio/signals/docs/new-demod.md

 Your [`Demod<M extends Mode>`](../src/demod/modes.ts) object must also have a constructor with this form:

-- `constructor(inRate: number, private outRate: number, mode: M)` — takes the input sample rate, output sample rate, and the initial mode parameters.
+- `constructor(inRate: number, private outRate: number, mode: M, options?: object)` — takes the input sample rate, output sample rate, the initial mode parameters, and an optional options object.

 The [`Demodulated`](../src/demod/modes.ts) object has the following fields: